tamagui/tamagui/next.md

 v3

+- flat vs style mode, style moves all tamagui styles into `style` besides the other psuedos like hover, enter, etc
 - no react-native deps across the ui kit on web
-- html.div, styled('div')
+- html.div, styled('div'), styled(html.div)
-- plugins
 - zero runtime mode
   - all functional styles pre-generate the styles across the possible tokens (if :number it uses SizeTokens, probably have to disallow string and '...' types but could have a way to define the values at build-time)

+---

+v4 and beyond

+- plugins

 ---

 - config v4